A bit about me

 • Postgraduate Diploma in Systemic Approaches to working with individual, families and organisations

-• BSc (Hons) in PSychology from the Royal Holloway, University of London
+• Bacherlor (BSc) in Psychology from the Royal Holloway, University of London

 Ready to Begin Your Journey?